-According to the Centers for Disease Control and Prevention, the latest reports for incidence of autism in children are 1 out of every 150.
+According to the Centers for Disease Control and Prevention, the latest reports for the incidence of autism in children are 1 out of every 150.
 Autism is a severe developmental disorder.
-Most autistic children look ‘normal’ in appearance but they exhibit behaviors that are puzzling in comparison to children of the same age range.
+Most autistic children look ‘normal’ in appearance, but they exhibit behaviors that are puzzling in comparison to other children of the same age range.
 Autism also seems to affect the child’s ability to communicate and socialize.

 The latest research indicates that the best outcomes are with children who received early intervention.
 Currently, the trend in many mainstream medical practices is making a diagnosis of autism at around the age of three.
 Autism is difficult to diagnose early because there is no magic test.
 Some autistic behaviors are also behaviors/symptoms of other disorders that need to be ruled out.

 The National Institute of Child Health and Development has five behaviors that warrant further evaluation.
 This should be included in your well child visit.
 These five behaviors include: Not babbling or cooing by 12 months, no gestures (pointing, waving, grasping) by 12 months, does not say a single word by 16 months, does not say two-word phrases by 24 months, any loss of language or social skill at any age.
 It’s important to remember that if your child exhibits any or all of these signs, it does not mean they have autism.
 It just means further evaluation may be needed to rule out any delays.

 Early Indications of Autism (A Few Examples)

 - The child can not explain what he/she wants

 - Spends a lot of time lining up things or putting things in a certain order

 - Is not interested in other children

 - Poor eye contact or refuses eye contact

 - Loss of any developed skill or language